mike-north/ember-octane-workshop/notes/13-creating-templates-and-routes.md

 +   await render(hbs`<TeamSidebar @team={{this.myTeam}}/>`);
 ```

-Next, add test for the new route, `team`, which is a child route of `teams` route.
+Next, add test for the new route, `team`, which is a child route of the `teams` route.

 For `team` (child) route, corresponding test file should be defined at [`tests/unit/routes/teams/team-test.js`](../tests/unit/routes/teams/team-test.js):